britram/taps-transports/draft-ietf-taps-transports.md

 SCTP supports multiple stream scheduling schemes controlling stream multiplexing, including priority and fair weighting schemes.

-SCTP was originally developed for transporting telephony signalling messages and is deployed in telephony signalling networks, especially in mobile telephony networks.
+SCTP was originally developed for transporting telephony signaling messages and is deployed in telephony signaling networks, especially in mobile telephony networks.
 It can also be used for other services, for example, in the WebRTC framework for data channels.